 The ancient Salish community of Sitchanalth was centered at the mouth of Bowker Creek on Oak Bay now a suburb of Victoria, the capital of British Columbia in Canada.
+The great Salish chief’s house was likely the site of Glenlyon-Norfolk School.

 The site is facing East across the great Salish Sea to Mount Baker and Bellingham.
 It was, over the centuries, a bustling seaport, home to a large extended family of related Salish people, trading and inter-marrying with other Salish families all around the great waters now known as the Salish Sea.